 How to make ofada stew (ayamase stew)

 Start by preparing the meat you want to use.
-If using beef, boil with salt, bouillon, and black pepper for 30-40 minutes till it is tender.
-You can even fry the meat to give it a more authentic taste.
-You can do this if you want to, but it's optional.
+If using beef, boil it with salt, bouillon, and black pepper for 30-40 minutes until tender.
+You can even fry the meat to give it a more authentic taste, but it's optional.

 - Bleach the oil as outlined above.
-While waiting, coarsely blend the habanero peppers, the green, and red bell peppers together.
+While waiting, coarsely blend the habanero peppers and the bell peppers together.

 - Add as little water as possible when blending.
-If the blended mix looks a bit watery, pour in a pot and let it boil till some of the water evaporates.
+If the blended mix looks a bit watery, pour it into a pot and let it boil till some of the water evaporates.

 - Cook for another 10 minutes on medium heat or until the oil begins to float to the top.